 - a.
 Points of connection to existing facilities - b.
 Off-site Facilities required - c.
 General locations of mains to be installed - d.
 Size of Mains required - 1.9.3 Request for Recovery Contract If, in the sole opinion of the District, an increase in line size is necessary in order to provide an acceptable level of service to the Developer parcel or other Customers within the District, the Developer may be required to provide oversized pipelines and/or facilities.
 The cost for the "oversizing" of such pipelines and/or facilities shall be borne solely by the Developer.
 The basis for such costs shall be the difference in unit prices between the maximum line size which is the Developer's responsibility and the actual size to be constructed.
 The cost for the design and preparation of contract documents for these "oversized" pipelines shall be the sole responsibility of the Developer.
 If the District determines that it will construct the facilities, the Developer shall submit payment for the cost.
+The District will not issue a notice of award until such payment has been made.
 The District may collect fees or charges in the sole discretion of the Board from other Customers served by the "oversized" facilities and may, in the sole discretion of the Board, reimburse the Developer for all or a portion of the oversizing costs incurred by the Developer.